Home

 7. Start with the basic commands of come, sit, and stay.

-8. Break the desire into smaller steps and build on each one.
+8. Break things down into smaller steps and build on each one.

 9. Teach your cat only one new trick or behavior at a time.
 Cats are not multitasking masters.